JarbasHiveMind/HiveMind-core/README.md

 ```

 - **When to use**:
-  Use this command to revoke access for a specific client.
-For instance, if a device is lost, no longer in use, or
+  Use this command to revoke a client’s access, for example, when a device is lost, no longer in use, or compromised.
-  compromised, you can remove it to maintain security.

 ---

 ### `allow-msg`

+By default only some messages are allowed, extra messages can be allowed per client

 Allow specific message types to be sent by a client.